Baptist, Edward E. The Half Has Never Been Told: Slavery and the Making of American Capitalism. New York: Basic Books, 2014.

 Grivno, Max.
 Gleanings of Freedom: Free and Slave Labor along the Mason-Dixon Line, 1790-1860.
 Champaign: University of Illinois Press, 2011.

 Hardy, Beatriz Betancourt.
 "Papists in a Protestant Age: The Catholic Gentry and Community in Colonial Maryland, 1689-1776."
 Ph.
-D. dissertation: University of Maryland, 1993.
+D. dissertation, University of Maryland, College Park, 1993.

 Jackson, Maurice.
 "Washington, DC: From the Founding of a Slaveholding Capital to a Center of Abolitionism."
 Journal of African Diaspora Archaeology & Heritage 2, no. 1 (May 2013): 40-66.